Racial injustice themes fill empty NFL stadiums

 “A couple years back, kneeling was the worst thing you could do.
 And now if you stand, people have something to say about that,” Minnesota linebacker Anthony Barr said.
 “There’s always going to be people trying to divide from inside.
 But, however you feel about it, you should express it your way.”

 About 10 of Floyd’s relatives were then shown on the stadium video board from their perch in the upper concourse near the Gjallarhorn.
-The symbol of Norse mythology, which the Vikings took their name from, had been sounded before every game since 2007.
+The symbol from Norse mythology, which gave the Vikings their name, had been sounded before every game since 2007.

-“We hope in silencing the Gjallarhorn today we can continue to call attention to these silenced voices and collectively work toward a better, more just society,” the team said.
+On Sunday, the team said, it remained silent “to call attention to these silenced voices and collectively work toward a better, more just society.”

-The Packers remained in their locker room for the two songs, following the lead of the Miami Dolphins, who said in a video last week that they would stay off the field for the national anthem rather than participate in “empty gestures.”
+The Packers remained in their locker room for the two songs, following the lead of the Miami Dolphins, who relased a video last week saying they would stay off the field for the national anthem rather than participate in “another publicity parade.”

 The Jacksonville Jaguars, Buffalo Bills, New York Jets and Arizona Cardinals also remained in their locker rooms for both songs.
 Before Thursday night’s season opener in Kansas City, the teams were booed when they locked arms in a pregame sign of unity; there was no sign of vitriol in Jacksonville, where the Jaguars distributed 14,000 tickets for the only NFL game with fans in attendance on Sunday.

-Other teams lined up on their sideline or along the goal line and locked arms.
-A few dozen players knelt during the anthem, a silent echo of the 2016 protest by 49ers quarterback Colin Kaepernick that forced the NFL to confront racial injustice in a way that Commissioner Roger Goodell and many of the league’s most powerful owners would have preferred to avoid.
+A few dozen players knelt during the anthem, a silent echo of the 2016 protest by 49ers quarterback Colin Kaepernick that forced the NFL to confront racial injustice in a way that Commissioner Roger Goodell and many of the league’s most powerful owners wanted to avoid.

-“To be clear — we were not protesting the flag, the anthem, or the men and women who wear the uniform,” the Colts said in a statement.
-“The timing of this action is meant to highlight that the presence, power and oppression of racism remains inconsistent with the unity and freedoms of what it means to be an American.”

-Falcons owner Arthur Blank and Patriots owner Robert Kraft were among those lining up with their teams when the Black anthem was played before their game.
-Quarterback Cam Newton, who made his New England debut against Miami, appeared to be singing along.
+Patriots owner Robert Kraft lined up with his team when the Black anthem was played before New England’s game against Miami.
+Quarterback Cam Newton, who made his Patriots debut, appeared to be singing along.

-The Dolphins remained in their locker room, as they promised in their 2-minute, 15-second video featuring nearly 20 players trading pointed rhymes about the nation’s social protest movement.

 When the anthem began in Detroit, a slew of Lions walked off the field and headed toward their locker room; some remained on the field and knelt.
-On the other sideline, several Bears players took a knee while about 20 of their teammates waited for the anthem to end before jogging onto the field.
+On the other sideline, several Bears players knelt while 20 others waited for the anthem to end before jogging onto the field.

-The NFL had been at the center of social justice protests in American sports ever since Kaepernick began kneeling during the national anthem in 2016 to call attention to the systematic oppression of Black people in the U.S. Kaepernick, who led San Francisco to the Super Bowl in 2012 and the NFC title game the next year, was unable to get a job in the league in 2017 — or since.
+The NFL had been at the center of social justice protests in American sports ever since Kaepernick began kneeling during the national anthem in 2016 to call attention to the systematic oppression of Black Americans.
+Kaepernick, who led San Francisco to the Super Bowl in 2012 and the NFC title game the next year, was unable to get a job in the league in 2017 — or since.

 But the football league was in its offseason when Breonna Taylor was shot in her own apartment by Louisville police in March; when a white Minneapolis police officer pressed his knee on Floyd’s neck for nearly eight minutes in May, killing him; when Jacob Blake was shot and paralyzed by Kenosha, Wisconsin, police in August; and when protests over those and other acts of violence against Black Americans erupted across the nation.